Skip to main content

 Authentication

-• Write operations (POST, PUT, PATCH, DELETE) require the API key
+• Write requests (POST, PUT, PATCH, DELETE) need the key.

 export DOKIMOS_API_KEY=your-secret-key-here